-Row Substance Source Emission limits/provisions Type of monitoring Monitoring frequency 1 Particulate matter Whole Process No visible airborne emission to cross the site boundary where harm or nuisance may be caused Operator observations At least daily Silo inlets and outlets (for silos new since 1st July 2004) Designed to emit less than 10mg/m Operator observations At time of delivery Silo inlets and outlets No visible emission Arrestment equipment, or any point where dust contaminated air is extracted from the process to atmosphere, with exhaust flow >300m /min. (other than silo arrestment plant) 50mg/m Recorded indicative monitoring Continuous Isokinetic sampling At least once to demonstrate compliance, then as necessary to provide a reference for the continuous indicative monitor.
-Arrestment equipment, or any point where dust contaminated air is extracted from the process to atmosphere, with exhaust flow >100m3/min. (other than silo arrestment plant) No visible emission Arrestment equipment should be provided with a design guarantee that the equipment can meet 50mg/m Indicative monitoring to demonstrate that the arrestment equipment is functioning correctly Continuous Arrestment equipment, or any point where dust contaminated air is extracted from the process to atmosphere, with exhaust flow <100m /min. (other than silo arrestment plant) No visible emission Operator observation Or Indicative monitoring At least daily Or Continuous 2 Droplets, persistent mist and fume All emissions to air (except steam and condensed water vapour) No droplets, no persistent mist, no persistent fume.
-Visual observations On start-up and on at least two more occasions during the working day a) The reference conditions for limits in Table 1 are: 273.1K, 101.3kPa, without correction for water vapour content, unless stated otherwise.
+Table 1 - Emission limits, monitoring and related provisions Row Substance Source Emission limits/provisions Type of monitoring Monitoring frequency Particulate matter Whole Process No visible airborne emission to cross the site boundary where harm or nuisance may be caused Operator observations At least daily Silo inlets and outlets (for silos new since 1st July 2004) Designed to emit less than 10mg/m 3 Operator observations At time of delivery Silo inlets and outlets No visible emission Arrestment equipment, or any point where dust contaminated air is 50mg/m 3 Recorded indicative monitoring Continuous extracted from the process to atmosphere, with exhaust flow >300m3/min. (other than silo arrestment plant) Isokinetic sampling At least once to demonstrate compliance, then as necessary to provide a reference for the continuous indicative monitor.
+Arrestment equipment, or any point where dust contaminated air is extracted from the process to atmosphere, with exhaust flow >100m3/min. (other than silo arrestment plant) No visible emission Arrestment equipment should be provided with a design guarantee that the equipment can meet 50mg/m 3 Indicative monitoring to demonstrate that the arrestment equipment is functioning correctly Continuous Arrestment equipment, or any point where dust contaminated air is extracted from the process to atmosphere, with exhaust flow <100m3/min. (other than silo arrestment plant) No visible emission Operator observation Or Indicative monitoring At least daily Or Continuous 2 Droplets, persistent mist and fume All emissions to air (except steam and condensed water vapour) No droplets, no persistent mist, no persistent fume.
+Visual observations On start-up and on at least two more occasions during the working day